-Wellesley College developed and implemented a tracking database to improve communication between departments concerning students taking a leave of absence or withdrawing from the college.
+Wellesley College developed and implemented a tracking database to improve communication between departments concerning students taking a leave of absence or withdrawing from the College.
 This tracking system is jointly used by Advising, Registrar's Office and Student Financial Services.
-In addition, the Registrar's Office has established a practice of manually posting student status changes (which result from a student leave or withdrawal) to the National Student Clearinghouse on the same day we record the leave or withdrawal in our student information system in order to ensure timely reporting.
+In addition, the Registrar's Office has established a practice of manually posting student changes to the National Student Clearinghouse on the same day we record the leave of withdrawal in our student information system.